 How to Make Healthy Creamy Vegan Coleslaw

 TOFU-CASHEW DRESSING: Start by making the creamy dressing.
-Soaked raw cashews, tofu, and dates, plus the flavorings make a perfect combination of flavors.
-This recipe makes about 1 cup of dressing and you’ll have some leftovers.
+Soaked raw cashews, tofu, dates, and flavorings make a perfect combination of flavors.
+This recipe makes about 1 cup of dressing, and you’ll have some leftovers.
 Keep in the refrigerator until ready to use.

 After pressing the tofu, measure out 1/2 cup and add to the blender with the soaked raw cashews, mustard, date, apple cider vinegar, and soy milk.
 You can use a tablespoon of maple syrup if you don’t have any Medjool dates.